robmuth/blockchain-voting-analysis/README.md

 - Voting method signatures from [EIP-1202](http://github.com/ethereum/EIPs/blob/master/EIPS/eip-1202.md) and [4byte.directory](http://4byte.directory)
 - Node.js and npm

-We generated the following tables for caching results.
+We generated the following tables for caching/saving results.

-> **Important note:** we limit our SQL analysis to 2020-04-21 due to rerepeatability for our paper.
+> **Important note:** we limit our SQL analysis to 2020-04-21 due to repeatability for our paper.

 ## Method Signatures
 Expected voting method signatures and their sources.
 For the 4byte.directory we searched for the keywords and scrapped them with the API.
 We then generated SQL inserts for the functionSighashes table (see below).